MobiDataLab/mdl-semantic-enrichment/README.md

 ## **Installation procedure**

-The semantic enrichment demonstrator consists of a set of Python scripts which make exclusively use of open-source libraries.
+The semantic enrichment demonstrator consists of a set of Python scripts (plus a set of additional assets) which make exclusively use of open-source libraries.
 In the following we illustrate the installation procedure needed to execute the semantic enrichment demonstrator.
 The installation procedure has been tested on Windows 10, Ubuntu (version > 20.x), and macOS.

 1. The first step requires installing a Python distribution that includes a package manager.
 To this end we recommend installing [Anaconda](https://www.anaconda.com/products/distribution), a cross-platform Python package manager and environment-management system which satisfies the above criteria.